mirainc/mira-kit/README.md

 * The `definition.json` file contains metadata that defines how the Mira Platform interacts with your app.
 * This information includes presentation properties which can be set by your users.
 * The dictionary also includes its presentation type, which is used by the system to identify both your app and which presentations it should be launched with.
+* **NOTE** We expect that `definition.json` is stored at the root directory of the project.
+This is where our deploy scripts look for the file.

 #### `definition.json` Keys
 * `name`